- ADD / ADHD

 Sickle Cell Disease Association of America - For more than 45 years, Sickle Cell Disease Association of America, Inc. (SCDAA) and its 48-member organizations and affiliates have demonstrated how community-based organizations can work, as partners with medical facilities and local and state government agencies, to pursue national health care objectives.

-National Institute of Neurological Disorders: Spina Bifida - Overview on information including a definition of spina bifida as well as possible treatments.
+National Association of Neurological Disorders: Spina Bifida - Overview on information including a definition of spina bifida as well as possible treatments.